 3. The fire marshal may, by written contract, delegate to the chiefs of the fire districts or fire departments authority for inspections of the fire prevention provisions of this code within their respective jurisdictions.

 4. The fire marshal may, at the request of a fire districts or fire department, assume an advisory status in matters of operations, function, expenditure, tactics, personnel and equipment or any other function performed by the fire district or fire department.

-SECTION 161.
-Ordinance 12560, Section 151, as amended, and K.C.C.
-17.04.270 are hereby amended to read as follows:

-Section 104.8 of the International Fire Code is supplemented with the following:

-((Deviations)) Modifications (IFC 104.8.1).
-The fire marshal ((or designee)) shall have the authority to consider deviations from the standards established for life safety/rescue access, fire detection systems and fire sprinkler systems.

-((1.))
-If the fire marshal finds that the deviation would not unreasonably reduce fire protection to the area or structures served, and determines that the deviation should be approved, the fire marshal shall notify the fire chief of the applicable fire district of the deviation request.
-The fire marshal may approve the deviation if the fire chief of the applicable fire district either concurs in writing with the fire marshal or does not respond in writing within seven working days after notification of the deviation request.
-The fire district chief's lack of response shall be taken as an indication that the fire chief concurs with the fire marshal's finding.

-((2. If a response is received within seven days which is not in accordance with the opinion of the fire marshal or designee, the issue shall be submitted to the King County fire code appeals board.))

-SECTION 162.
+SECTION 163.
 Ordinance 17837, Section 75, and K.C.C.
 17.04.295 are hereby amended to read as follows: